Search Results - "species"

 11. 131

-Current and Future Niche of North and Central American Sand Flies (Diptera: Psychodidae) in Climate Change Scenarios por Kamhawi, Shaden, Moo Llanes, David, Ibarra Cerdeña, Carlos N., Rebollar Téllez, Eduardo Alfonso, Ibáñez Bernal, Sergio, González, Camila, Ramsey, Janine M.
+Current and Future Niche of North and Central American Sand Flies (Diptera: Psychodidae) in Climate Change Scenarios by Kamhawi, Shaden, Moo Llanes, David, Ibarra Cerdeña, Carlos N., Rebollar Téllez, Eduardo Alfonso, Ibáñez Bernal, Sergio, González, Camila, Ramsey, Janine M.

-Publicado 2013
+Published 2013

 “…Ecological niche models are useful tools to infer potential spatial and temporal distributions in vector species and to measure epidemiological risk for infectious diseases such as the Leishmaniases. …”